OkayHQ/ee-handbook/content/en/index.md

 * the vast majority of engineering teams want to become more effective
 * but not everyone knows where to start

 This handbook intends to fill that gap.
-Our goal is to build the **first practical and actionable guide to engineering effectiveness**.
+Our goal is to build the **first practical and actionable guide to engineering effectiveness** for engineering leaders.

 We decided to give this work to the community under CC-BY-SA and we welcome contributions, which you can provide in three main ways:
 * adding links to our [curated list of engineering effectiveness resources](resources)